sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 1. Click the <img src="campaigns-icon.svg" alt="Campaigns icon" /> campaigns icon in the top navigation bar.
 1. In the list of campaigns, click the campaign that you'd like to close or delete.
 1. In the top right, click the **Close** button.
-1. Select whether you want to close all of the campaign's changesets (e.g., closing all associated GitHub pull requests on the code host).
+1. Select whether you want to close all of the campaign's open changesets (e.g., closing all associated GitHub pull requests on the code host).
 1. Click **Close campaign**.

-## [Managing access to campaigns]
+## Managing access to campaigns

 See [Managing access to campaigns](managing_access.md).